10Web is an intriguing new service that aims to make it a heckuva lot easier to manage a fleet of WordPress websites. It’s:

 In the 10Web WordPress admin dashboard, you can manage the included:

-Rather than relying on the regular WordPress plugins interface, you can manage everything from this one spot.
-For example, you can see that I’ve already installed the Form Maker plugin via the interface:
+Rather than relying on the regular WordPress plugins interface, you can manage everything from 10Web Dashboard and some components are already automated for your convenience like SEO, Image optimizer and Website performance.
+For example, you can even see that all 50+ premium plugins by 10Web are already installed and my favorite Form Maker, as well:

 It is definitely more convenient though.
-For example, rather than having separate plugin lists for all of the add-ons, you can easily find add-ons by clicking on the dedicated button next to install plugins or using the drop-down menu:
+For example, rather than having separate plugin lists for all of the add-ons, you can easily use the drop-down menu of 10Web Builder:

 To install a new plugin, add-on, or theme, you just click the Install button – no need to upload a ZIP or anything: